sucream1004/PUI2018_kp2393/HW5_kp2393/README.md

 # HW 5

 ## Collaboration:
-For Assignment 2 I worked with Keundeok Park.
-I found and analyzed the papers for the chi-squared and ANOVA tests.
-Keundeok found and analyzed the paper for the t-test.
+For Assignment 2 I worked with Adeley Kim.
+I found and analyzed the papers for t-test.
+Adeley found and analyzed the paper for the chi-squared and ANOVA tests.

 ## Assignment 2